How to Understand Spoken French Through 3 Surprisingly Simple English-language Practices

 In the first part of both examples, pas is missing.
 A lot of it has to do with the way things sound.
 Omitting pas is selective, and according to the French, it’s an older, sophisticated, “rich” way to speak (randomly and scarcely used by the higher class/society).

 Quite unlike its relaxed pronunciation counterparts, it is permitted to be written and expressed on paper (this is known as ne littéraire).
 Take heed of certain verbs though!
 The removal of pas doesn’t work for all of them.
-More where that came from here.
+You can learn more about this concept on Lawless French.
+You can also hear examples of this in use by native Frech speakers by watching authentic French videos with interactive captions on the FluentU program.

 Keep in mind that the majority don’t speak like this anymore.
 Rather, omitting ne (with relaxed pronunciation) is much, much more common and popular, despite its informality.